-- The proposed budget maintains the current property tax rate of \$12.05 per thousand dollars of taxable valuation. - No new positions are recommended in the proposed budget. - In light of current economic conditions, we have increased our focus on long-term financial planning.
-Three teams were formed to assist in making projections and recommendations, the Revenue Estimating Team, Personnel Expenditure Estimating Team and the Position Review Team.
+- The proposed budget maintains the current property tax rate of \$12.05 per thousand dollars of taxable valuation. - The new positions being recommended in the proposed budget have a net-zero impact to the budget.
+The first position being added is an HVAC Specialist in Public Works.
+The position description has been designed to lessen the demand on private HVAC services for city facilities.
+There is a clear intent to save costs on contracted work or eliminate the position in the next budget cycle.
+The other new positions are associated with the growth in EMS due to Iowa Health moving to a second 24-hour ambulance.
+The additional personnel costs and more (share of administrative costs) are being borne by Iowa Health in accordance with our existing written agreement. - In light of current economic conditions, we have redoubled our focus on long-term financial planning.
+Three teams have been formed to assist in making projections and recommendations, the Revenue Estimating Team, Personnel Expenditure Estimating Team and the Position Review Team.
 The Revenue Estimating Team's function is to project taxable valuation and other major revenue components such as hotel/motel taxes, building permits and interest income.
 The Personnel Expenditure Estimating Team's function is to project costs associated with personnel, such as wages, health/medical insurance and pension contributions.
 The Position Review Team's function is to examine vacant positions and make a recommendation to the City Manager regarding the future of the position.
 Recommendations may include filling the position, merging the position and duties with another position, changing the position title/pay grade, leaving the position vacant for a specified amount of time, or eliminating the position.
-Implementation of recommendations from the Position Review Team has saved the City nearly \$400,000 in reoccurring operational costs.
-Given the success of these teams and new processes, we will continue the initiative with vigilance and validation. - Employee compensation will follow past practice in that we have bargaining unit contracts for approximately 150 employees and the remaining non-represented employees compensation is tied to the CPI-W. New employees continue to be enrolled in the City's newly created health plans and pension benefits are under the purview of the State.
+Implementation of recommendations from the Position Review Team has saved the City nearly \$800,000 in reoccurring operational costs.
+Given the success of these teams and new processes, we will continue the initiative. - Employee compensation will follow past practice in that we have or are negotiating bargaining unit contracts for approximately 162 union employees and 170 full time employees are not represented by unions.
+New full time employees continue to be enrolled in the City's newly created health plans and pension benefits are under the purview of the State.

-Bargaining unit employees will receive cost-of-living-adjustments ranging from 3.25% to 3.50% in agreement with the terms of their respective contracts.
-In addition to cost of living increases, a number of bargaining unit employees are eligible to receive step increases with the number of steps being dependent upon performance and employee classification.
+The Fire Union is slated to receive a 4% increase on July 1st.
+The remaining bargaining units are currently in negotiations for multi-year contracts.
+In addition to cost of living increases, bargaining unit employees are eligible to receive step increases with the number of steps being dependent upon performance and employee classification.

-Considering the CPI-W was negative for September of 2009, non-represented employees will receive no cost-of-living adjustment.
-Those who are not at the maximum of their pay grade may still be eligible to receive a step increase based upon job performance.
-These step increases will not exceed an average of 2%.
+Non-represented employees are budgeted to receive a 2% cost-of-living adjustment on July 1, 2011.
+Those who are not at the maximum of their pay grade may still be eligible to receive step increases based upon job performance.
+These step increases in total will not exceed 2% of total wages.
+Some non-represented employees will receive a 1.5% performance increase and a very limited number could receive a 3% performance increase.